-Ikea Portrays Its Products Accidentally Broken By Pets To Highlight Affordability.

-As the pet market surges, IKEA Al-Futtaim introduces a campaign showcasing pet-related home mishaps to underscore the affordability of its products.
-With 'Don't worry, you can afford it,' IKEA addresses common pet-owner situations, reassuring customers with affordable solutions.
+IKEA PORTRAYS ITS PRODUCTS ACCIDENTALLY BROKEN BY PETS TO HIGHLIGHT AFFORDABILITY.

-[Dubai, 04 April 2024].
-In IKEA's mission to“creating a better everyday life for the many people”, the world's leading furniture brand realised that homes are also composed of extra members, as pets have become cherished additions to households worldwide.
+(MENAFN- Ogilvy) [Dubai, 04 April 2024].
+In IKEA's mission to “creating a better everyday life for the many people”, the world's leading furniture brand realised that homes are also composed of extra members, as pets have become cherished additions to households worldwide.

 This new trend brings along new situations at home.
 Because on top of the unquestionable love four-legged buddies give in homes, they often also mess them up.
 IKEA decided to tap into those little accidents that every pet owner can relate to.